Fruit and Vegetables In Season In October In The UK

 - Thyme

 What’s on your menu this month?
-I’m going to try and eat as much corn on the cob as is humanly possible!
-Slathered in butter of course!
-And don’t forget to get my free printer-friendly guide to this post to help keep you right when you’re doing your shopping!
+I’m going to try to eat as much corn on the cob as is humanly possible!
+Slathered in (vegan) butter, of course!

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.